 Introduces the play as an art form using a variety of plays and playwrights.
 Students learn analytical reading skills through studying language, structure, and literary and theatrical textuality in dramatic forms.
-Students research authors and production histories and participate in visualization projects and staged readings as classroom activities.
+Students participate in visualization projects and staged readings as classroom activities.
 Both written and oral presentation skills will be emphasized.